intellistream/CANDY/docker/README.md

 RUN echo 'root:YourStrongPasswordHere' | chpasswd
 ```
 Replace `YourStrongPasswordHere` with a strong, secure password.

+> it is set to root:root by default, i.e., username: root; password: root.

 ### Step 3: Update the Docker Compose File
 Ensure the `docker-compose.yml` is correctly set to build and run the Docker image, exposing the SSH port (default is `2222` in the example).